Impact of Adversarial Training on Robustness and Generalizability of Language Models: Introduction

 Overall our contributions in this paper are three-fold.
-First, to further leverage the strength of adversarial training in the embedding space, we introduce two such techniques representing the two main approaches used in continuous input domains, which utilize regularization- and gradient-based formulations.
-We use a simple one-dimensional model to compare the two techniques and hypothesise their behavior in adversarial settings.
-Second, we provide an evaluation of input- and embedding-space adversarial training approaches with respect to their generalization ability and robustness against a wide range of adversarial attacks in the context of sentiment analysis.
-Third, we carry out a deep inspection of an adversarially trained model from a linguistic perspective and show that incorporating robustness via adversarial training makes the neurons of a network more ``focused'' and associated with unique Part of Speech (POS) tags.
+Firstly, we introduce two techniques in the context of adversarial training in the embedding space, representing the regularization- and gradient-based approaches commonly used by latent space techniques.
+We compare these techniques using a simple one-dimensional model and hypothesize their behavior in adversarial scenarios.
+Secondly, we evaluate the effectiveness of input- and embedding-space adversarial training methods in terms of their generalization ability and robustness against various types of adversarial attacks in sentiment analysis.
+Lastly, we conduct a thorough linguistic analysis of an adversarially trained model and demonstrate that incorporating robustness through adversarial training leads to more ``focused" neurons that are associated with distinct Part of Speech (POS) tags.

-The remainder of the paper is structured as follows.
-Section 2 examines adversarial attacks and defenses with a focus on the NLP domain.
-Embedding space adversarial techniques are elaborated in Section 3.
-We experimentally analyze robustness and generalization trade-off provided by data augmentation, input-space training, and embedding space training approaches under a variety of well-known adversarial attacks in Section 4.
-Our findings related to linguistic correlation analysis of neurons of robust models are presented in the same section.
-The paper is finalized with the conclusion section.
+The rest of the paper is organized as follows.
+In Section 2, we discuss adversarial attacks and defenses, with a specific focus on the NLP domain.
+Section 3 provides a detailed explanation of embedding space adversarial techniques.
+In Section 4, we conduct experiments to analyze the trade-off between robustness and generalization achieved by data augmentation, input-space training, and embedding space training approaches, considering various well-known adversarial attacks.
+Additionally, we present our findings from linguistic correlation analysis of neurons in robust models within the same section.
+Finally, we finalized the paper in the concluding section.